Julie-Fabre/bombcell/README.md

 Manual curation of electrophysiology spike sorted units is slow, laborious, and hard to standardize and reproduce.
 Bombcell is a powerful toolbox that addresses this problem, evaluating the quality of recorded units and extracting essential electrophysiological properties.
 Bombcell can replace manual curation or can be used as a tool to aid manual curation.
 See [this talk](https://www.youtube.com/watch?v=8Gauba3KzvM&list=PLfhWmWntvjl7kljKozClpjS29DoY8V5pB&index=12) at the annual Neuropixels course about quality control.

 Bombcell is specifically tailored for units recorded with Neuropixels probes (3A, 1.0, and 2.0) using SpikeGLX or OpenEphys and spike-sorted with Kilosort.
 If you want to use bombcell in conjunction with another spike sorting algorithm, please raise a [github issue](https://github.com/Julie-Fabre/bombcell/issues), or create a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).
+You can email [us: juliemfabre[at]gmail[dot]com](mailto:juliemfabre@gmail.com), but github issues are preferred.
 Follow us on [twitter: basal_gang](https://twitter.com/basal_gang) for updates on bombcell.

 ### 📔 Bombcell wiki